auth0/docs/articles/microsites/manage-users/define-maintain-custom-user-data.md

 ---
 title: Define and Maintain Custom User Data
-description: An introduction to the concepts and tasks related to how Auth0 helps you manage metadata associated with your users' profile information.
+description: An introduction to the concepts and tasks related to how Auth0 helps you manage metadata associated with your users' profile information
 contentType: microsite
 topics:
   - users